cyfangus/cyfangus.github.io/_posts/2025-10-06-bank-customer-segmentation.md

 X_scaled = scaler.fit_transform(customer_report[features])
 ```

-## Customer Segmentation (K-Means Clustering)
+## Customer Segmentation
-Now, it goes to the main task, using K-means clustering to put customers into 4 segments.
+Now, it goes to the main task, using **K-means clustering** to put customers into 4 segments.
 The reason why I picked 4 segments and K-means clustering is based on a recent systematic review on algorithmic customer segmentation, that K-means clustering with 4 segments is found to be the most common method in using machine learning methods to group customers.
 For more details, see [Salminen, J., Mustak, M., Sufyan, M. et al.](https://doi.org/10.1057/s41270-023-00235-5).

 ```python
 kmeans = KMeans(n_clusters=4, random_state=42)